 Boron may have been the key to the evolution of life on Earth.
-The element stabilises ribose, part of RNA, the self-assembling molecule that may have preceded DNA.
+The element stabilizes ribose, part of RNA, the self-assembling molecule that may have preceded DNA.
 A June 2014 study found that boron is present in rocks that date back to 3.8 billion years ago.
 Boron has also landed on our planet from Mars.
 A Martian meteorite that landed in Antarctica contained significant traces of boron.

 Elemental Boron is a low-abundance element in the Solar System and in the Earth’s crust (about 0.001 percent by weight of Earth’s crust).
-Boron is a metalloid that is found in small amounts in meteoroids but chemically uncombined boron is not otherwise found naturally on Earth.
+Boron is a metalloid found in small amounts in meteoroids, but chemically uncombined boron is not otherwise found naturally on Earth.
 Industrially, the very pure element is produced with difficulty because of contamination by carbon or other elements that are reputed to resist removal.

 The Boron Group

 Belonging to the Boron Group are the chemical elements in group 13 of the periodic table: boron, aluminum, gallium, indium, thallium, and some include nihonium.
 The elements in the boron group all have three valence electrons (or triels).